 Be as specific as possible about who you are trying to reach with your content marketing.
 What does your audience look like?
 Where are they most active online, and what topics are they talking about or searching for?
 Develop buyer personas and align content around these audience segments.

-Once you have your buyer personas, conduct a content audit and look at where the content gaps are in the buying cycle for each audience.
+Once you have your buyer personas, conduct a content gap analysis and look at where the gaps are in the buying cycle for each audience.
 Does your buyer persona have all the information they need at each stage of the buying cycle?
 If not, these are the topics you want to produce content for.

 Step #4: Decide On Your Content Types